 People often ask me if something is a “good investment”.
 I always answer this question relative to other investments.

-My thoughts are: even if an investment will make you money, why bother if there are superior options available?
+My thoughts are: even if an investment will make you money, why should you bother if there are superior options available?
 Why accept lower returns with greater risk?

-Sure, you can spend lots of time, money, and effort starting a company or getting a brokerage account in Myanmar.
-You may even prove successful and could potentially make a hefty profit along the way.
+Sure, you can spend lots of time, money, and effort starting a company or opening a stock brokerage account in Myanmar.
+You may even prove successful and make a hefty profit along the way.

-Why would you when there are places like Cambodia, the Philippines, and Mongolia though?
+Why would you ever want to invest in Myanmar when there are better alternatives like Cambodia, the Philippines, and Mongolia though?

-All three of those frontier markets are growing just as fast as Myanmar.
-Each of them boasts clear foreign property ownership laws while bureaucracy is kept at a relative minimum.
+All three of those frontier markets are growing just as fast as Myanmar and have clear foreign property ownership laws.
+By comparison, these countries also keep bureaucracy to a relative minimum.

 Myanmar has made a lot of progress lately and I’m not trying to diminish their efforts.
 For all we know, it might be Asia’s best country to invest a decade from now.

-Yet the fact remains: you shouldn’t invest in Myanmar at the moment.
-Consider buying assets in some of Asia’s best countries for investors instead.
+The fact remains: you shouldn’t invest in Myanmar at the moment.
+Consider buying real estate in stocks elsewhere instead.
+Here are a few easier places to invest in Asia as a foreigner.

 Skip the Next Western Recession